dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/amazon_kinesis.md

 You create a resource `kinesis_stream` by passing the stream name and a few other options.
 The resource will have the same name as the stream.
-When you iterate this resource (or pass it to `pipeline.run` records) it will query Kinesis for all the shards in the requested stream.
+When you iterate this resource (or pass it to `pipeline.run` records), it will query Kinesis for all the shards in the requested stream.
 For each shard, it will create an iterator to read messages:

 1. If `initial_at_timestamp` is present, the resource will read all messages after this timestamp.